chutrunganh/Stock-Trading-Platform/docs/setupInstructions/setupDatabase.md

 yarn install # to install the dependencies yarn start # to start the server
 ```

+> [!WARNING]
+> In the `development` environment, whennever the backend server starts, it will automatically **DROP ALL EXISTING TABLES** is the database and **CREATE NEW TABLES** with the initial data.
+This is useful for development purposes, but be careful not to run this in production as it will delete all existing data.

 # Managing the Database with PgAdmin